moneybutton/docs/docs/html.md

 `data-currency` is the ISO code of the currency for fiat, or the ticker symbol for cryptocurrencies.
 It's always a three letter code.

-These two combined specify the amount of money to be transfered when the button is swiped.
-The amount is converted into BCH at the moment of the swipe.
+These two combined specify the amount of money to be transferred when the button is swiped.
+The amount is converted into BSV at the moment of the swipe.

 Both of them work together with `data-to`.
 If any of the three is present, the other two have to be present too.